tompostler/run-gource/README.md

 # run-gource

 A collection of tools, scripts, guides, and code needed to run gource on a headless linux server (developed on Ubuntu 14.04)

+## Installation

+In order to get gource, xvfb, and ffmpeg installed, follow the following steps.
+`$` denotes a command that can be run as the local user. `#` denotes a command that needs to be run as the root user (generally using `sudo`).

     $ git clone git@github.com:tompostler/run-gource.git
     $ git submodule update --init --recursive